Martin-S-S-M-L/OIBSIP/README.md

 ## Requirements
-- Python 3.6 or higher
+- Python 3.10 or higher
 - Tkinter installed
 - Matplotlib installed

 ## Features
 - Calculate BMI value from given weight (in kg) and height (in m)
-- GUI based interaction
+- GUI-based interaction
 - Expection handling for 0 or negative numbers
 - Informs weight status such as
   - Underweight (less than 18.5)